 First of all, exercise promote physical health benefit.
 As we age, our metabolism is going to slow down, and more difficult to maintain a healthy weight (which overall improves the body’s wellness).

 Exercise will increase the metabolism in our body and help to build up muscles which in return burn more calories.

-If we do exercise regularly, the chances that we are going to contract some chronic diseases (such as diabetes, heart disease, obesity) are low.
+If we exercise regularly, the chances that we are going to contract some chronic diseases (such as diabetes, heart disease, and obesity) are low.